 My name is Alexandros Psomas ( I mostly go by Alex ).
-I am a Visiting Researcher in the market algorithms group in Google Researcher (Mountain View).
+I am an Assistant Professor in the Department of Computer Science at Purdue University.
 My research focuses on the intersection of Computer Science and Economics.
 I apply tools and insights from computer science to study problems in a variety of economic environments.
 I am broadly interested in algorithmic economics, artificial intelligence, computational social choice and mechanism design, machine learning, as well as algorithmic game theory and theoretical computer science in general.

 February 2020: New working papers!
 See Research.

 September 2019: Two papers accepted to WINE 2019!

 July 2019: Our paper "WeBuildAI: Participatory Framework for Fair and Efficient Algorithmic Governance" has been accepted to CSCW 2019!